We’ll investigate and take action against any kind of fraud and corruption.

 - providing false information in a ‘right to buy’ application

-The hotline is a 24 hour free phone service.
-When you ring the number, you don’t have to give your details, but if you do tell us your name and number, it will help our investigation if we can come back to you should we need further information or clarification on anything you’ve said.
+You don't have to give your details, but it's helpful if you do tell us your name and number.
+It will help our investigation if we can come back to you if we need more information from you.

 Please give as much detail as you can, such as dates, full names, addresses, vehicle details, employment details.

-We’ll look at all reported concerns, but not all of them will warrant a full investigation; we may be able to resolve some matters informally.
+We’ll look at all reported concerns.
+Not all of them will warrant a full investigation; we may be able to resolve some matters informally.

-We’ll handle any information you provide sensitively and in confidence so you don’t need to worry about victimisation, discrimination or harassment.
+We’ll handle any information you provide sensitively and in confidence.
 Check how we handle your information.

 We’ll always prosecute if we think that doing so is in the public interest.